|Nutritional Guidelines (per serving)|

-This recipe is aromatic and sumptuous and can be made mild to red-hot, depending on your spice-o-meter.
+This aromatic and sumptuous classic Thai recipe can be made mild to red-hot, depending on your spice-o-meter.
 It starts with a homemade Thai red curry paste which is easily put together with your food processor or blender.
 Add coconut milk, chicken, and vegetables, and you have a heart-warming curry dish that will awaken your senses and boost your mood.
-Note that although this dish would traditionally have been simmered over a fire or stove-top, we've adapted it to be cooked in the oven, allowing you to get on with your day.
-Feel free to use the traditional method if you prefer, simmering the dish in a wok or pot on the stove (see instructions below recipe).
+This dish would traditionally have been simmered over a fire or stove-top, but we've adapted it to be cooked in the oven, allowing you to get on with your day.
+(Feel free to use the traditional method if you prefer, simmering the dish in a wok or pot on the stove, instructions for that are included below the recipe).

 - 1 pound pieces of chicken (thigh or breast)

 - Optional: 1 to 2 cups eggplant (chopped)